iceddev/iceddev.github.io/markdown/2013-07-30-controlling-drones-with-google-glass-and-javascript.md

 This demo wasn't ideal because I couldn't see where the bot was while controlling it.
 I needed something that could be about eye height, so I could see its movement while controlling it.
-Luckily, [Carter]() had brought a [Nodecopter]()!!
+Luckily, [Carter](https://twitter.com/carterrabasa) had brought a [NodeCopter](http://nodecopter.com/)!!

-// TODO: picture of nodecopter - carter & nodecopter?
+<iframe class="vine-embed" src="https://vine.co/v/hAgvjhl0zLA/embed/simple" width="600" height="600" frameborder="0"></iframe>
+<script async src="//platform.vine.co/static/scripts/embed.js" charset="utf-8"></script>

+## Glass + NodeCopter

-If it was so easy to switch the LeapMotion logic to use the Glass data, I figured it would be just as easy to swap the ShieldBot logic for the Nodecopter's.
-After discussing the idea with a few people, it was suggested I use the [Voxel Drone]() to test my logic before applying it to a physical drone.
-After a very frustrating experience trying to get Voxel Drone, which seems to have been abandoned, to actually work, I was able to wire up my Glass/Nodecopter logic and added code for the drone to take off with the A button and land with the B button displayed in Glass.
+If it was so easy to switch the LeapMotion logic to use the Glass data, I figured it would be just as easy to swap the ShieldBot logic for the NodeCopter's.
+After discussing the idea with a few people, it was suggested I use the [Voxel Drone](https://github.com/shama/voxel-drone) to test my logic before applying it to a physical drone.
+After a very frustrating experience trying to get Voxel Drone, which seems to have been abandoned, to actually work, I was able to wire up my Glass/NodeCopter logic and added code for the drone to take off with the A button and land with the B button displayed in Glass.

 ```javascript